Supreme Court Limits Drug-User Gun Ban For Non-Intoxicated Marijuana User

 📌 Key Facts

-- Court records show FBI agents searched Hemani’s home in 2022, found a pistol and about 60 grams of marijuana, and that Hemani admitted using marijuana “about every other day,” which produced his conviction under 18 U.S.C. § 922(g)(3).
+- The case record shows federal agents searched Ali Hemani’s home in 2022, found a pistol and about 60 grams of marijuana, and Hemani admitted using marijuana “about every other day,” which led to his prosecution under 18 U.S.C. § 922(g)(3) (Ali Hemani).

 Follow how coverage of this story developed over time